Here Are the Best DIY Home Security Systems

 Ring Monitoring Services

 With Ring, professional monitoring is available through the Ring Protect Plus subscription.
 At $10 per month or $100 per year, it’s the most affordable option we’ve seen.
-Monitoring services are performed by a third party monitoring service with an 30-second average response time.
-Ring users also can take advantage of the Neighborhood mobile app, a community social network for sharing news, security footage and safety info.
+Monitoring services are performed by a third party monitoring service with a 30-second average response time.

 Why Ring is Best for Video Doorbells